Chief ombudsman to investigate Auckland councillors' stadium report complaints

 They relate to Auckland Council's decision to impose conditions on the release of the National Stadium and Precinct Pre-feasibility Study reports to councillors.

-Councillors Cathy Casey and Efeso Collins complained to the Ombudsman about three weeks ago over Goff's refusal to give councillors a full copy of the stadium reports they said they could only see at his mayoral staff.
+Councillors Cathy Casey and Efeso Collins complained to the Ombudsman about three weeks ago over Mayor Phil Goff's refusal to give councillors a full copy of the stadium reports they said they could only see at his mayoral office.

+In a letter to the Ombudsman, Casey said after being told she could only see the full report in the mayor's office she felt "completely undermined and untrusted as an elected ward councillor of Auckland Council".

+"Can the Mayor impose such restrictions of me?
+Can he really withhold in part a report paid for by ratepayers' money?"
+Casey asked the Ombudsman.

 Boshier said the first stage of his investigation had now started.